CiscoDevNet/terraform-provider-intersight/website/docs/d/storage_net_app_cluster_snap_mirror_policy.html.markdown

 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `account_moid`:(string) The Account ID for this managed object.
 * `comment`:(string) Comment associated with the policy.
+* `copy_all_source_snapshots`:(bool) Specifies whether all source Snapshot copies should be copied to the destination on a transfer rather than specifying specific retentions.
+It is applicable only to async policies.
 * `create_time`:(string) The time when this managed object was created.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
 * `mod_time`:(string) The time when this managed object was last modified.